Universal device for two-qubit entangled measurements via photonic quantum walks: Experimental setup

-\textit{Experimental setup.---} We have implemented the direction encoding and the optimal decoding experimentally (see \fref{fig: expsetup}).
-The polarization and path DOF of a photon act as the coin and the walker, respectively.
-The coin operators are realized by a sequence of half wave plates (HWPs) and quarter wave plates (QWPs).
-The conditional translation operator $T$ is realized by interferometrically stable beam displacers (BDs).
+We experimentally build up the measurement device to implement the entangled POVM of~\eref{eq: povm} and demonstrate the optimal direction guessing with abstention (see \fref{fig: expsetup}).
+Here, we restrict $\bbl_1=1$ and optimize $\bbl_0$ to recover the maximal score.
+The polarization and path DOF of a single photon act as the coin and walker, respectively.
+The site-dependent coin operators are realized by a sequence of half-wave plates (HWPs) and quarter-wave plates (QWPs).
+The conditional translation operator is realized by interferometrically stable beam displacers (BDs), which displace the component with horizontal polarization (H) away from the component with vertical polarization (V).
 In our experimental setup, we use a structure composed of three bonded polarizing beam splitters (PBSs) as a BD.

-In the direction encoding module, the direction $\vec{n}$ is encoded into a two-qubit state in the path and polarization DOF.
-A light pulse from a mode-locked Ti-sapphire laser at 780 nm passes through a frequency doubler, and then pumps a 2-mm-long BBO crystal.
-After the type-II phase-matched spontaneous parametric down conversion (SPDC) process, a pair of photons at 780 nm is created.
-The two photons are coupled to two single-mode fibers respectively.
-One photon acts as a trigger, while the other is used as a single-photon source and initialized in polarization H by a PBS.
-After passing a HWP and a QWP, any polarization state can be generated. $\BD_0$ translates the polarization state into the path DOF, thus the walker qubit is prepared.
-The following combinations of the 5 wave plates transform Bloch vectors $\{\vec{+z},\vec{-z}\}$ of the polarization state at positions 1 and -1 into desired $\{\vec{m_1},\vec{m_2}\}$ to prepare the coin qubit.

-Next, the direction decoding module performs the optimal POVMs via nine-step photonic quantum walks.
-At step $t$, the site-dependent coin operators $C(x,t)$ are realized by combinations of HWPs and QWPs placed in position $x$ with suitable rotation angles.
-BDs are used to implement the conditional position translation.
-To reduce the phase instability of the interferometers, which is the main problem leading to the precision decreasing as the steps of walks increase, we concatenate two BDs and three HWPs as a compact `SWAP' structure.
-The three HWPs inside it are set at $45^\circ$, $0^\circ$ and $45^\circ$, respectively.
+The direction $\vec{n}$ is encoded into a two-qubit state in the path and polarization DOF through a state preparation process (see \aref{app: state-prep}).
+Next, the universal measurement device performs the optimal POVMs via a nine-step photonic quantum walk.
+We just reprogram the rotation angles of some wave plates to implement different measurements(see specific angles in \aref{app: Rotation angles}).
+To reduce the phase instability of the interferometers, which is the main problem leading to the decrease of precision as the steps of walks increase, we concatenate two BDs and three HWPs respectively set at $45^\circ$, $0^\circ$ and $45^\circ$ as a compact `SWAP' structure.
 This compactness makes the structure more robust against environmental perturbations.
 The five single-photon-counting modules (SPCMs) at the end correspond to the five POVM elements.
-Based on the measurement outcome, Alice gives her answer ${\hbn}$ or abstains (see Appendix).
+Based on the measurement outcome, Alice gives her answer ${\hbn}$ or abstains.